 The taxmap data object

 To store the taxonomic hierarchy and associated observations (e.g. sequences) we developed a new data object class called taxmap.
 The taxmap class is designed to be as flexible and easily manipulated as possible.
-The only assumption made about the users data is that it can be represented as a set of observations assigned to a hierarchy; the hierarchy and the observations do not need to be biological.
+The only assumption made about the user’s data is that it can be represented as a set of observations assigned to a hierarchy; the hierarchy and the observations do not need to be biological.
 The class contains two tables in which user data is stored: a taxonomic hierarchy stored as an edge list of unique IDs and a set of observations mapped to that hierarchy (Figure 1).
 Users can add, remove, or reorder both columns and rows in either taxmap table using convenient functions included in the package (Table 1).
-For each table, there is also a list of functions stored with the class that each create a temporary column with the same name when referenced by one of the manipulation or plotting functions.
+For each table, there is also a list of included functions that create a temporary column with the same name when referenced by one of the manipulation or plotting functions.
 These are useful for attributes that must be updated when the data is subset or otherwise modified, such as the number of observations for each taxon (see “n_obs” in Figure 1).
 If this kind of derived information was stored in a static column, the user would have to update the column each time the data set is subset, potentially leading to mistakes if this is not done.
 There are many of these column-generating functions included by default, but the user can easily add their own by adding a function that takes a taxmap object.
 The names of columns or column-generating functions in either table of a taxmap object can be referenced as if they were independent variables in most metacoder functions in the style of popular R packages like ggplot2 and dplyr.
 This makes the code much easier to read and write.

 Table 1: Primary functions found in metacoder.